Chapter 3 – Relationship to Clients – annotated

 Commentary

-[1] A lawyer’s duty of candour to a client requires the lawyer to disclose to the client at the outset, in a manner that is transparent and understandable to the client, the basis on which the client is to be billed for both professional time (lawyer, student and paralegal) and any other charges.
+[1] A lawyer’s duty of candour to a client requires the lawyer to disclose to the client at the outset, in a manner that is transparent and understandable to the client, the basis on which the client is to be billed for both professional time (lawyer, student and staff) and any other charges.

 [2] Party-and-party costs received by a lawyer are the property of the client and should therefore be accounted for to the client.
 While an agreement that the lawyer will be entitled to costs is not uncommon, it does not affect the lawyer’s obligation to disclose the costs to the client.

-[[1] rescinded 04/2013; added 06/2015]
+[[1] rescinded 04/2013; added 06/2015; [1] amended 11/2024]

-Joint retainer
+Joint retainer fees

 3.6-4 If a lawyer acts for two or more clients in the same matter, the lawyer must divide the fees and disbursements equitably between them, unless there is an agreement by the clients otherwise.